piers-sinclair/pierssinclair.github.io/_posts/2021-08-18-Localisation-part-1-the-front-end.md

 Now that you've got the right libraries, the next step is to set up the configuration and resources necessary for react-i18next.

-First, we need a configuration file called i18n.ts that goes in ClientApp/src/i18n/
+First, we need a configuration file called `i18n.ts` that goes in `ClientApp/src/i18n/`

-In our case, I am configuring Chinese and English.
+In this case, I am configuring Chinese and English.
 You can also configure different namespaces.
 To keep it simple, I am starting with two namespaces, "General" and "Home", my configuration looks like the below:

 #### /ClientApp/src/i18n/i18n.ts
 ```javascript